trgcghai/trgcghai/README.md

 # 📖 About me
 <p>
 Hello!
-My name is Truong Cong Hai, and I am currently studying at Industrial University of Ho Chi Minh city.
+My name is <strong>Truong Cong Hai</strong>, and I am currently studying at Industrial University of Ho Chi Minh city.
 I am majoring in Information Technology, with a specialization in Software engineer.
 My studies focus on develop applications, design and deploy systems.
 I am passionate about develop web application, study about AI and data engineer.
 I look forward to applying my knowledge and skills in web development or AI and data engineer after graduation.
 </p>

 # 📊 GitHub Stats